rischpierre/ayon-shotgrid/services/whiteboard/whiteboard/README.md

 - [ ] bugfix: I cannot drag and dropt assets to day boards and I cannot assign an artist to an asset

+- [ ] add button to remove due date (use a menu to remove the due date from the item)
+- [ ] get tasks per entity instead of getting a sample for all the shots and assets in the project

 - [ ] on the due date board, limit the number of shots displayed, use a scrollbar if there is more than 3 rows, do the same for the assets

 - [ ] update the 0.0.0-prod addon version so I can deploy the whiteboard on the prod version